DeveloperPaul123/DeveloperPaul123/README.md

 ### Hi there 👋

-I'm Paul, a software engineer based out of the United States.
+🤓 I'm Paul, a software engineer based out of the United States.

-:books: As a self taught developer, I'm constantly looking for ways to challenge myself and expand my skills.
-Life long learning is a must in the field of software development (in my opion).

 ### Projects

 I work on a wide variety of projects, most of them open source.
 I've benefited a great deal from open source software, so I think it's important to give back to the community however I can.
 Be sure to check out my repos and follow me to keep up with everything!

-### Experience
+If you appreciate my work or libraries, please consider becoming a [sponsor](https://github.com/sponsors/DeveloperPaul123).
+Doing so will allow me to make further open source contributions and create new libraries.
+Your support is very much appreciated!

+### :hammer_and_wrench: Languages and Tools

 <p align="left">
   <img src="https://github.com/devicons/devicon/blob/v2.8.2/icons/android/android-original.svg" alt="android" width="40" height="40"/>